- Brand name

 How long to use it

-If there is no improvement after using Brolene within 24-48 hours, or if the infection has not cleared completely after using Brolene for 7 days, see your doctor.
+If there is no improvement after using Brolene within 24-48 hours, or if the infection has not cleared completely after using Brolene for 7 days, discontinue use and see your doctor.
 Brolene should not be used for more than a week at a time, unless recommended by a doctor.

 Ask your doctor or pharmacist if you are not sure how long to use the medicine.